 “I am Saule.”
-She whispered, as he threw his cloak over her to quench the light.
+She whispered, as he threw his cloak over her, to quench the light.
 “Who are you?”

 “My name is Menulis.
 I was born in the land of a thousand lakes.
 My mother bore me in secrecy, placed me in a basket of reeds, and set me in the river.
 The waters carried me out into the sea, whose waves bore me here.
-I have lived in the grove where you found me for most of my days.
-Watching the procession of the stars, and tending to the flowers and the seeds…” He paused, silence falling over the earth as the waves blackened and tore themselves apart.
+I have lived in the grove, where you found me, for most of my days, watching the procession of the stars, and tending to the flowers, and the seeds…” He paused, silence falling over the earth, as the waves blackened, and tore themselves apart.

-Holding his body over her in protection, Menulis stared into the abyss as they began to descend.
-Seawater gushed and thundered on his back.
-Filling his mouth and ears, before, slowly, it subsided, and he raised his head.
+Holding his body over her in protection, Menulis stared into the abyss, as they began to descend.
+Seawater gushed and thundered on his back, filling his mouth and ears before, slowly, it subsided, and he raised his head.

-Peeling back his cloak, feint sunlight illuminated a subterranean river flowing through a vast cavern.
-Nocturnal birds flew overhead, as the Sun Maiden’s skin paled and her freckles faded.
+Peeling back his cloak, feint sunlight illuminated a subterranean river, flowing through a vast cavern.
+Nocturnal birds flew overhead, as the Sun Maiden”s skin paled, and her freckles faded.

 “You have to wake up.”
-He whispered, lifting her hand and placing it against her chest.
-Faintly the opal glowed, before it melted, and trickled through her fingertips.
-Indeed all of her golden jewellery melted and flowed away into the river.
-Marbling the rushing water that carried them out of the cavern, and into a wild land.
+He whispered, lifting her hand, and placing it against her chest.
+Faintly, the opal glowed, before it melted, and trickled through her fingertips.
+Indeed, all of her golden jewellery melted, and flowed away, into the river, marbling the rushing water, that carried them out of the cavern, and into a wild land.

-Overhead the stars withdrew, as the river carved its way through a forest, and where beyond rose a ridge of mountains.
+Overhead, the stars withdrew, as the river carved its way through a forest where, beyond, rose a ridge of mountains.
 Menulis took her in his arms, the swell of the distant sea reaching his ears.
 Steering the boat towards the right, the river emptied itself into a lake.

 “Saule.”
-He whispered, leaning over the rail of the boat as he guided it towards the shore.
+He whispered, leaning over the rail of the boat, as he guided it towards the shore.

-Beneath the ragged sky he lifted her up and carried her over the damp earth.
-The ground trembling as they reached the edge of a forest.
+Beneath the ragged sky, he lifted her up, and carried her over the damp earth.
+The ground was trembling, as they reached the edge of a forest.

-Menulis saw her eyes flicker, as lightning flashed silver on the lake, and from the direction of the mountain, a black scaled serpent, wearing a crown of bone, slithered over the earth.
-Trees burned, smoke coiling upwards as thousands of black cranes flew through the air.
+Menulis saw her eyes flicker, as lightning flashed silver on the lake and, from the direction of the mountain, a black-scaled serpent, wearing a crown of bone, slithered over the earth.
+Trees burned, smoke coiling upwards, as thousands of black cranes flew through the air.

-Menulis watched the serpent slither down to the lake.
-Where, on reaching the shore it reared up, its skin cascading from the back of a one-eyed old man.
+Menulis watched the serpent slither down to the lake, where, on reaching the shore, it reared up, its skin cascading, from the back of a one-eyed, old man.
 His beard was black and shot through with tufts of white.
 Horns protruded from his scaled forehead.
-Moss and brambles sprouting from cuts and gashes in his skin.
-He passed a hand, carved with archaic symbols, over the rail of the boat.
-Before retrieving a silver ring.
+Moss and brambles sprouted from cuts and gashes in his skin.
+He passed a hand, carved with archaic symbols, over the rail of the boat, before retrieving a silver ring.
 Menulis glanced down, and saw it was his own.
 The old man turned it over in his palm, before lifting his eyes to where they were crouched.
-Mist rolled down the mountain, and on over the lake, as the old man of the forest shifted his shape into a bear, and turned away towards the east.
-With ragged breath, Menulis, the Sun Maiden in his arms, scrambled away through the forest.
+Mist rolled down the mountain, and on over the lake, as the old man of the forest shifted his shape into a bear, and turned away, towards the east.
+With ragged breath, Menulis, the Sun Maiden in his arms, scrambled away, through the forest.

-On reaching higher ground he looked down over the thrice nine kingdoms of the dead.
-The bear grunting into the darkness as it roamed over the marshes.
-Menulis retreated into a cave.
-Kindled a fire, and made a bed of moss for the Sun Maiden.
-For a moment she stirred, lifting her eyes to his.
+On reaching higher ground, he looked down, over the thrice nine kingdoms of the dead.
+The bear was grunting into the darkness, as it roamed over the marshes.
+Menulis retreated into a cave, kindled a fire, and made a bed of moss for the Sun Maiden.
+For a moment, she stirred, lifting her eyes to his.